The Spice Girls Have Changed Their Name — & Lost 2 Members

 The video ends with a note that more news is coming soon.
 In the meantime, we'll be pouring one out for Posh and Sporty.

-The Spice Girls are marking their 20th anniversary by embarking on a reunion tour, the group announced in a YouTube clip yesterday.
-There are just a couple of catches: One, they'll be carrying on without Mel C (Sporty Spice) and Victoria Beckham (Posh Spice), both of whom chose not to rehash their pop star days.
+The Spice Girls are marking their 20th anniversary by embarking on a reunion tour, they announced in a YouTube clip yesterday.
+There are just a couple of catches: One, they'll be carrying on without Mel C. (Sporty Spice) and Victoria Beckham (Posh Spice), both of whom chose not to rehash their pop star days.
 Two, they're no longer the Spice Girls.

 "We've been thinking...
 We have the best fans in the entire world," the ladies say in the video posted last night.